kosude/doombox/README.txt

 The rest of the process can be done for you by the Unified Programming and Debugging Utility (updu.sh) in the scripts/ directory, which will by default open a GDB session for debugging.

+Reading stdout can be done in any standard way.
+For instance, using minicom with a second Pico, run:

+    $ minicom -b 115200 -o -D /dev/ttyACM0

+(of course the device might be different)

 ###############################################################################